Original published October 2022; Fairtrade pricing section revised August 2023. Brand updates made August 2024.

 Clipper

 Clipper teas sell two coffees in Aotearoa: an instant medium roast and an instant decaf.
-Look for them at health food shops.
+These are widely available in supermarkets and health food shops.

 common good